SalmaLoum/prework-study-guide/README.md

 ## Description

-As this course starts, finding out what use for note taking purposes has been a dilemma.
-I searched high and low for a place to store code snippets, notes, hot keys, etc. but nothing showed promise.
+As this course starts, finding out what to use for note taking purposes has been a dilemma.
+I searched high and low for a place to store code snippets, notes, hot keys, ..., etc. but nothing showed promise.

 Although, this is a required project, and my hands are tied here; this will serve as a place to hold the best and worst of my code collection, like a bowl of code potpourri.